Why use a Cluster?

 presence (or absence) of a software package will break others that depend on

 it.
-Two of the most famous examples are Python 2 and 3 and C compiler versions.
+Two well known examples are Python and C compiler versions.

 Python 3 famously provides a python